Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

-\begin{remark} Theorem \ref{thm:projection} provides the first explicit estimates for exceptional sets of projections beyond those of Kaufman and Peres-Schlag.
-It improves both, and quantifies the $\epsilon$-improvements from \cite{Bo2, OS23}, whenever $u<\min(t,1)$ (when $u=t$ or $u=1$, the bounds of Kaufman and Peres-Schlag were known to be sharp; in fact, the case $u=1$ had been obtained previously by Falconer \cite{MR673510}).
-It establishes the bound \eqref{form93} for sets of equal Hausdorff and packing dimension (which include all Ahlfors-regular sets), although it is plausible that for this class of sets \eqref{form93} is not sharp.
-Since $u+1-t\ge 1/2$ for $t\le \min\{1,2u\}$, Theorem \ref{thm:projection} provides a linear dependence of the set of exceptional directions (in $2u-t$) that comes within a factor of $2$ of the conjectural one. \end{remark}

-\begin{remark} It is not a typo that $K$ is not assumed to be Borel (or analytic) in the first part of Theorem \ref{thm:projection}.
+\begin{remark} It is not a typo that $K$ is not assumed to be Borel (or analytic).
 This is in line with the fact that Marstrand's theorem holds for arbitrary sets with equal Hausdorff and packing dimension, see \cite{MR3854026,MR4324956}.
 The main trick is to replace an appeal to Frostman's lemma by an appeal to Lemma \ref{lemma10}. \end{remark}